-The cross face BJJ is one of the elemental positions with a high amount of pressure over the jiu-jitsu martial art opponent.
-This amazing Brazilian jiu-jitsu technique gives the grappler a tough control of the opponent’s head.
+The BJJ cross face is one of the elemental positions with a high amount of pressure on the jiu-jitsu martial art opponent.
+This amazing Brazilian jiu-jitsu technique gives the grappler tough control of the opponent’s head.

-Otherwise, the BJJ crossface may sometimes conduct the success of many positions including the side control, full mount, top half guard, and many other BJJ grappling positions.
+Otherwise, the crossface may sometimes conduct the success of many jiu-jitsu positions, including the side control, full mount, top half guard, and many other BJJ grappling positions.

-The BJJ cross face position is one of the elemental characteristics of the pressure game from the highest position in grappling.
-Moreover, all practitioners know that controlling your opponent with extreme pressure is particularly a necessary aspect of jiu jitsu combat.
+The cross-face position is one of the elemental characteristics of the pressure game from the highest position in grappling.
+Moreover, all practitioners know that controlling your opponent with extreme pressure is a necessary aspect of jiu-jitsu combat.

-The Crossface BJJ lies down on two powerful Brazilian jiu-jitsu principles pressure and head control.
-If you try to reach the cross face position, here are some tips for a successful Cross face in Jiu Jitsu:
+The crossface BJJ lies on two powerful Brazilian jiu-jitsu principles pressure and head control.
+If you try to reach the cross-face position, here are some tips for a successful Cross face in jiu-jitsu:

 - When there, you have to place your hand under your opponent’s neck as deep as you can.

 - Drive extreme pressure on the BJJ opponent’s head using your shoulder.
 However, make sure to distribute your weight properly aligned with pressure placement.